Philip Yordan: Producer

+In 1959 Yordan and Harmon announced they would make four films for Columbia.
+They were going to start with a World War II story, Kingdom of Man.
+The films were not made.
+Yordan produced the TV series Assignment: Underwater (1960–61).
+He also made some uncredited contributions to the script of The Time Machine (1960).

 Major studios

-In 1946 Yordan's play Windy City was staged in Chicago.
-However, after that he focused on movie work.

 Yordan's first credit for a major studio was House of Strangers (1949) which he adapted from a Jerome Weidman novel for Fox.
 Yordan had been fired by producer Sol C. Siegel after an incomplete first draft which Siegel felt wasn't working.
 Yordan's unfinished script was rewritten by director Joseph L. Mankiewicz, who replaced Yordan's dialogue with his own.
 He directed the film using his own revised screenplay.
 When the Screen Writers Guild decided that it should be listed as a shared credit, Mankiewicz angrily refused to split and Yordan was awarded sole credit.

+For Walter Wanger he did The Black Book (1949).
+He did some uncredited work on Panic in the Streets (1950) and No Way Out (1950), both for Fox.
+He wrote Edge of Doom (1950) for Sam Goldwyn, based on a story by Goldwyn.
+He did Detective Story (1951) for William Wyler at Paramount and provided the story (along with Sidney Harmon) for Mara Maru (1952) at Warners.
+Detective Story earned Yordan an Oscar nomination.